stardothosting/shift8-fullnav/readme.txt

 == Description ==

 [Shift8](https://www.shift8web.ca) Full Nav is a plugin that allows you to create a full width, sticky and responsive navigation menu.
-The plugin allows you to define key design options such as menu color, google fonts for menu options, overlay color (for mobile dropdown) and menu/overlay transparency.
+The plugin allows you to define key design options such as menu color, google fonts for menu options, overlay color (for mobile dropdown) and menu/overlay transparency and mobile menu trigger breakpoints.

 This plugin will work with up to 3 levels of dropdown (parent, child, sub-child).
 It will also display a shopping cart icon and cart count if it detects you have Woocommerce installed.
 Lastly if you want to have a search dropdown, you can enable search and an icon will display with a search bar dropdown from the top navigation.